evhub/coconut/DOCS.md

 To make Coconut built-ins universal across Python versions, **Coconut automatically overwrites Python 2 built-ins with their Python 3 counterparts**.
 Additionally, Coconut also overwrites some Python 3 built-ins for optimization and enhancement purposes.
 If access to the original Python versions of any overwritten built-ins is desired, the old built-ins can be retrieved by prefixing them with `py_`.

+_Note: Coconut's `repr` can be somewhat tricky, as it will attempt to remove the `u` before reprs of unicode strings, but will not always be able to do so if the unicode string is nested._

 For standard library compatibility, **Coconut automatically maps imports under Python 3 names to imports under Python 2 names**.
 Thus, Coconut will automatically take care of any standard library modules that were renamed from Python 2 to Python 3 if just the Python 3 name is used.
 For modules or objects that only exist in Python 3, however, Coconut has no way of maintaining compatibility.

 Finally, while Coconut will try to compile Python-3-specific syntax to its universal equivalent, the following constructs have no equivalent in Python 2, and require the specification of a target of at least `3` to be used: